tjhunter/karps/doc/paper/scratch.md

  data is at least expected (for example, we expect a feature columns with arrays of doubles).
  This is where a functional style can help by clearly delineating the expected schema from the other parts.

+# Appendix 1 - sampling and expansion algorithms

+TODO: show how one can do sampling with and without replacement in bounded computation time.

+TODO: show to to do efficient parallel bootstrapts with monoids

+TODO: show how this merges into bag of little bootstraps